greta-dev/greta/tests/testthat/_snaps/variables.md

 ---

-    the final dimension of a simplex variable must have more than one element
+    The final dimension of a simplex variable must have more than one element The final dimension has: "1 element"

 ---

-    the final dimension of a simplex variable must have more than one element
+    The final dimension of a simplex variable must have more than one element The final dimension has: "1 element"

 ---

-    the final dimension of an ordered variable must have more than one element
+    The final dimension of a ordered variable must have more than one element The final dimension has: "1 element"

 ---

-    the final dimension of an ordered variable must have more than one element
+    The final dimension of a ordered variable must have more than one element The final dimension has: "1 element"